Durjoysarker-swarup/Agri_RS_GIS_Project/Project/03_Monsoon_Observation_Gaps/README.md

-# Monsoon Observation Gaps: Quantifying Sentinel-2 Data Availability for Aman Rice Monitoring in Sylhet, Bangladesh
+# The Limits of Optical Crop Monitoring: Quantifying Monsoon Observation Gaps in Sylhet Rice Systems

 ## 📋 Overview